wildonion/hoopoe/README.md

 });

 tokio::select! {
+    // choose this if it can gets completed soon
     _ = task => {
         // proceed with this flow
         // ...
     },
-    data = rx.recv() => {
+    // or if you think this gets completed soonly data = rx.recv() => {
         // proceed with this flow
         // ...